JohnTerragnoli/ECE383_Lab04/README.md

 ##Requirements:

-1. Write a working testbench for all of lab04.
+1. Write a working testbench to simulate pressing a button to change the frequency and show that BRAM is being incremented by this new value.
 2. generate ready signal instead of using the AC97.
 3. use a simple waveform at first, and then use the actual sine wave
 4. Timing Diagram should include